 4. Enhanced training potential

 The introduction of VR has proven particularly useful for training purposes in the healthcare industry.
 It can be used to help trainee doctors and surgeons practice particular procedures and improve hand-eye coordination, as well as being of assistance during the surgery process itself.
 Student doctors and nurses have more flexibility for learning, with technology allowing them to absorb online information on-the-go or from home.
+Because of this online studies are becoming more popular and can be especially useful if you’re enrolling in an online doctor of nursing practice program.

 5. Better communication